Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 C and G shaped layouts are similar to the U-shaped layout, having the same counter space as well as storage options surrounding the cook on the three sides.
 Its difference is that a peninsula or partial fourth wall is added for additional cabinets.

-Like the U-shaped kitchen, the G-shaped kitchen is another great kitchen design for a household with multiple cooks.
-The fourth leg can be used as either an an extra work space or as a social and dinning area.
+Like the U-shaped, the G-shaped kitchen is another great layout design for a household with multiple cooks.
+The fourth leg can be used as either an extra work space or as a social and dining area.

 A popular style to have for the fourth leg in a G-shaped kitchen design is to have it be a cut-out of half wall instead of a full wall so that it can be used as a breakfast bar where guest can hang out while watching the cooks work.